literalplus/minotopiacore/CONTRIBUTING.md

 All commit messages **must** comply to the following standards:

  - Commit messages start with an uppercase letter, like a sentence.
 This is very important.
- - If a commit introduces multiple changes, thosemust all be in the first line, separated by commas and all starting with a new uppercase letter.
+ - If a commit introduces multiple changes, those must all be in the first line, separated by commas and all starting with a new uppercase letter.
 If that would be too long, a meaningful summary must be found.
 	 *Example:* `Add yolo module, Remove old yolo code`
  - The first line is a *meaningful* summary of the changes and should not be any longer than 72 characters
- - After two linebreaks, additional description of the changes can be added, if the first line does not fully and clearly describe everything the commit does and why it does it that way.
+ - After two line breaks, additional description of the changes can be added, if the first line does not fully and clearly describe everything the commit does and why it does it that way.
  - The first line must be written in **present tense**.
  - An additional `[x.x.x]` tag may be added to indicate that that commit changes the project version.